 The total amount of OB supplements are summed up each calendar month and rounded off to the nearest half hour.

-When you are on call you are obliged to be at your employer’s disposal during work-free hours.
-When on-call you must be available by phone and if called to duty able to go directly to your workplace.
+When you are on standby time you are obliged to be at your employer’s disposal during work-free hours.
+When on standby time you must be available by phone and if called to duty able to go directly to your workplace.

 Daily and weekly rest time is regulated by the Swedish Working Hours Act.

-Veterinarians have their own local collective agreement that regulates on-call duty.
+Veterinarians have their own local collective agreement that regulates standby time.